Why 17 March?

 When was the first parade?

 Interestingly, the first St Patrick’s Day parade was not held in Ireland at all, but in Boston in the United States in 1737.
 This was followed by an “official” parade in New York in 1766.
 Ireland was a little further behind – our first parade was held in Waterford in 1903, while Dublin joined the club back in 1931.
 Today, the parade in Dublin is a huge, colourful, theatrical event that snakes through the historic city centre, with vivid displays and international bands.

 Who invented St Patrick’s Day?

 Raise your glasses to Luke Wadding, an Irish Franciscan friar from Waterford whose persistent efforts turned March 17 into a feast day.
-Born in 1558, Wadding died in Rome on 1657 and his remains are interred there in the college of St Isidore’s, which he founded.
+Born in 1558, Wadding died in Rome in the 17th century and his remains are interred there in the college of St Isidore’s, which he founded.
 If you visit the National Gallery of Ireland, you can see a painting of the friar by Carlo Maratta, while in Waterford city he is commemorated with a statue outside the French Church (Greyfriars).

 Are there any unusual parades?